Integrates database, Salesforce, SugarCRM, and Chartio to generate responsive reporting for sales opportunity transaction logs

-A longtime computing leader sells a huge variety of products to enterprise customers across the globe.
-To track sales cycles across its teams, it uses a variety of different instances of customer relationship management (CRM) tools, including Salesforce and SugarCRM.
+To track sales cycles across its teams, it uses a variety of different instances of customer relationship management (CRM) tools, including Salesforce and the on-premise solution SugarCRM.
 The company continues to have a robust and diverse product offering sold by numerous sales teams across the organization, which, in turn, generates a huge number of sales opportunities for the company to track.

 However, every sales opportunity carries a transaction log with a distinct data footprint.
 And one potential downside of being a market leader of this size means having literally millions of opportunities - and a correspondingly gigantic archive of transaction log data.